Interview with Wendy Keeling

-I am here with Wendy Keeling, Creative Director of Orlando International Film Festival.
+Today on What On What’s Good with Jovin Tardif, I am here with Wendy Keeling.
 Wendy is a director, a writer, an actress, a producer, and the list goes on.
 It was so great meeting Wendy Keeling at the Toronto Indie Film Festival (TOIFF) and Toronto International Film Festival (TIFF).
 When I saw Wendy Keeling’s work at TOIFF, my gut told me that I was watching something special.
 I have great news.
 Wendy and her crew won Best Horror Short Past Partum (2019).
 Bravo!
 Also check out Clown College.

-1. Wendy Keeling, when did you know you wanted to get into film?
+1. When did you know you wanted to get into film?

 Believe it or not, getting involved in the film was never a goal of mine.
 I wanted to be an actor from a young age but to me, that meant the theatre.
 It never occurred to me that a normal person could be on TV or in movies.
 That was only for “Famous People”!